erayyildiz/LookupAnalyzerDisambiguator/README.md

 ### Performance

-Although we do not use any complex morphological analyzer as in ost of the studies, our results are competitive with state-of-the-art morphological disambiguators (96%~97% accuracy).
+Although we do not use any complex morphological analyzer as in most of the studies, our results are competitive with state-of-the-art morphological disambiguators (96%~97% accuracy).

 We will report a comprehensive evaluation results soon.